-The All-Ireland Pollinator Plan is often asked, “should I plant wildflower seed?”
+At the All-Ireland Pollinator Plan, we are often asked, “should I plant wildflower seed?”
 Our answer is always that pollinators themselves would say “no”.

 Let’s change our expectations and create thousands of natural mini meadows that genuinely help biodiversity, not artificial ones that are attractive to humans!

-If you decide to plant wildflower seed, please don’t plant it outside of a garden setting.
+If you decide to plant commercial wildflower seed, please don’t sow it outside of a garden setting

 Please note that the All-Ireland Pollinator Plan does not endorse any wildflower seed mixes, despite what third party websites may imply.